xma711/notebook/linux/virtualbox/README.md

 Install
 ------------------

-In ubuntu, simply sudo apt-get install virtualbox
+In Ubuntu, simply sudo apt-get install virtualbox

 however, some things need extension package.
 Need to check the virtualbox's version: help->about virtualbox and then check the number at the lower part of the page.